Terms & Conditions

 - if segments are unavailable or unsuitable, adopt the first full consent compliant 30 day window as the new baseline for uplift calculations.

-For avoidance of doubt, a reduction in measured traffic due to consent enforcement is not a performance shortfall and does not count towards the Section 2.5 guardrail months.
+For avoidance of doubt, a reduction in measured traffic due to consent enforcement is not a performance shortfall for the Success Threshold and does not count against you or us in performance reviews under Section 2.5.

 2.10 Revenue & Spend Independence

-Our success guarantee and guardrails are defined by Conversion Rate or RPV uplift (GA4).
+Our success guarantee is defined by Conversion Rate or RPV uplift (GA4).
 Total Revenue can move for reasons outside our control (for example media spend changes, pricing, stock or supply constraints).
 A period may show lower Total Revenue while still meeting the required performance uplift.
-The percentage performance fee is only ever billed on positive Incremental Revenue (Section 2.3.1) and remains subject to the cap.

 3) Service Options